Europa_Lissabon_trams

 Europa_Portugal_Sintra_gebouw

-Cascais is best known for its beaches, but the town center also boasts some charming cobbled streets and shops.
-Don't forget to stroll to the Santa Marta lighthouse and take a refreshing dip in the cove next to it.
-The Cascais area also boasts several beautiful beaches, such as Carcavelos and Guincho, which are ideal for surfing.
+Cascais is best known for its beaches, but the charming town center with its cobbled streets, shops, and cafés is also worth a visit.
+Don't forget to walk to the Santa Marta lighthouse and take a refreshing dip in the adjacent bay.
+The surrounding area also boasts several beautiful beaches, such as Carcavelos and Guincho, ideal for surfing or simply enjoying the sun and sea.

 Algemene tip